 Providing Dental Implants for Allentown

 What if you could combine the functionality and appearance of a full denture with the security of a dental implant?
 That is exactly the advantage of implant-retained dentures.
-Whether you are a long-time denture wearer or you are receiving dentures for the first time, Dr. Young or Dr. Enea can attach your dentures to dental implants, so you’ll never have to worry about your dentures slipping, clicking or even worse—falling out.
+Whether you are a long-time denture wearer or you are receiving dentures for the first time, Dr. Young can attach your dentures to dental implants, so you’ll never have to worry about your dentures slipping, clicking or even worse—falling out.

 Implant retained dentures can be used to replace missing teeth along the upper or lower arches of teeth.
 They are most commonly used to secure dentures along the lower arch, because these dentures have a tendency to be less secure.
 However, we can provide an implant-supported denture for the upper arch, as well.

 Once Dr. Young determines that you are a qualified candidate for implant-retained dentures, the process begins with a complete set of x-rays, so the dentist is able to see where best to place your implants.
 We’ll want to take advantage of the areas that offer the greatest bone density, so your implants will remain stable and firmly set.
 The dental implants are surgically set in your jawbone, and given a few months to bond with the surrounding bone tissue.
 During this time you will wear overdentures.
 After the implants have fused with your jawbone, you’ll return to Bradford Young to have your implant-retained dentures attached.